mustafa-j-wardeh17/Blog-Website/README.md

 <ol>
     <li>Follow the installation steps mentioned above.</li>
     <li>Modify the content and styles to match your brand and preferences.</li>
-    <li>Host the website on a web server or use a hosting service of your choice.</li>
-    <li>Make sure to update any links, meta tags, and SEO-related information as needed.</li>
     <li>Regularly update the blog with new posts and content.</li>
 </ol>